jbluemink/tacoflix-demo/README.md

 Third, copy the contents of the `App_Data` folder in `TacoFlix.ProcessingEngine.Extensions` to the `<processing-engine-root>/App_Data` folder.

+Fourth
+copy TacoFlixML.Model.dll and MLModel.zip and all Microsoft.ML dependency, to
+* `<processing-engine-root>/`

 Lastly, in `TacoFlix.Client/busSettings.xml`, make sure the two database connection strings have the proper information for the `Messaging` database.
+To run the GenerateTrainingData you need to fill in your MovieDbApiKey in MovieProviderConfig.
 ### Happy Demoing!